hovancik/hovancik.github.io/source/blog/2017-01-14-still-looking-for-2017-s-resolution-try-some-online-cleaning.html.markdown

 - spam folder (seriously, a lot of stuff gets there)
 - search engines (search for nicknames/logins/emails you use when signing up)
 - applications (both mobile and desktop)
+- password reset form (if you're not sure whether you have account there)

 ### What to clean?